 Alocasia belongs to the Arum family and grows in the tropical rainforests of Southeast Asia.
-Especially on Borneo he is very common and can grow up to four meters high.
-There are 79 species known.
-Around the equator the plant has been grown for 28,000 years as food.
-Out of the primal versions are decorative plants that are not edible, but very beautiful.
-Alocasia conquered the living room in the 1950s and has a beautiful vintage vibe.
-These plants are also called Elephant ear.
+It is especially common on Borneo and can reach a height of four meters.
+There are 79 known species.
+Around the equator, the plant has been cultivated as food for 28,000 years.
+Decorative plants have been bred from the original versions that are not edible, but are very beautiful.
+Alocasia conquered the living room in the fifties and has a beautiful vintage vibe.
+These plants are also called Elephant's Ear.

-If you give the plant too much water, the alocasia perspires the moisture and drops can come to the leaves, this so-called "guttation" disappears by giving less water.
+If you give the plant too much water, the alocasia will sweat away the moisture and droplets can get on the leaves, this so-called "guttation" disappears by giving less water.

 The alocasia thrives best in sunlight.
-So put the plant near a window.
-Too little light and the plant will allow its leaves to grow towards the light.
+So place the plant near a window.
+Too little light and the plant will grow its leaves towards the light.

 Give the Alocasia some liquid food once a month during the growth period.
 Fertilizing is not necessary in winter.